louiswilliams/mongodb-kafka-changestreams/README.md

 ```

 The change stream documents from MongoDB take the following format.
-We will use the `symbol` from the `documentKey._id` to map to a Kafka partion, where each stock symbol has its own partition.
+We will use the `symbol` from the `documentKey._id` to map to a Kafka partition, where each stock symbol has its own partition.
 We will parse the `updatedFields` as the body of the message sent to Kafka, which is later consumed by our web application.

 ```js
 {